 Lung tissue remodeling, suboptimal repair leading to loss of structure and function, is pathognomonic of most chronic lung diseases and accounts for progressive declines in lung function, morbidity and mortality.
 Chronic diseases of small airways and the gas-exchange region have an enormous societal impact both within the U.S. and worldwide.
 Of the estimated 225,000 deaths attributed to lung disease in the U.S. in 2007, greater than 50% were due to chronic obstructive pulmonary disease (COPD).
 Less prevalent but with more limited treatment options is idiopathic pulmonary fibrosis (IPF), the most common type of interstitial pneumonia, which has a mean survival time of three years after initial diagnosis and afflicts upward of 0.2% of the population in North America and Europe.

-Cystic fibrosis (CF) is a monogenic disorder affecting approximately 1 in 2,500 births or an estimated 70,000 individuals worldwide.
-The underlying genetic defect involves mutations that affect functionality of the cystic fibrosis transmembrane conductance regulator (CFTR), leading to defects in electrolyte transport.
-The most pronounced clinical manifestations of CF result either from epithelial dysfunction and mucus plugging in many different tissues, including the upper and lower respiratory tracts, gastrointestinal tract and reproductive tract, or from defects in nutrient and salt absorption/secretion.
+Cystic fibrosis is a monogenic disorder affecting approximately 1 in 2500 births or an estimated 70,000 individuals worldwide.
+The underlying genetic defect involves mutations that impact functionality of the cystic fibrosis transmembrane conductance regulator (CFTR), leading to defects in electrolyte transport.
+The most pronounced clinical manifestations of cystic fibrosis result either from epithelial dysfunction and mucus plugging in many different tissues including the upper and lower respiratory tract, gastrointestinal tract and reproductive tract, or from defects in nutrient and salt absorption/secretion.
 The advent of novel pharmacologic approaches to modulate CFTR trafficking or function has provided effective therapeutic options for approximately 75% of patients.
-However, improved options that go beyond palliative therapy are desperately needed for the thousands of patients who are not responsive to CFTR modulator therapy.
-Our goals are to provide an improved understanding of epithelial defects observed in lungs of patients with CF lung disease and to develop stem cell replacement therapies aimed at providing treatment options to patients who are not responsive to current drug therapies.
+However, improved options that go beyond palliative therapy are desperately needed for the thousands of patients that are not responsive to CFTR modulator therapy.
+Our goals are to provide an improved understanding of epithelial defects observed in lungs of patients with CF lung disease and to develop stem cell replacement therapies aimed at providing treatment options to patients that are not responsive to current drug therapies.

 Lung cancer remains the leading cause of cancer-related deaths both nationally and worldwide.
-Of lung cancer cases, non-small cell lung cancers (NSCLC) are the most prevalent, with adenocarcinoma and squamous cell carcinoma accounting for 85% of all NSCLC cases.
-Adenocarcinomas include a rage of overlapping subhistotypes that collectively represent the most common subtype of NSCLC.
+Of lung cancer cases, non-small cell lung cancers (NSCLC) are the most prevalent with adenocarcinoma (ADC) and squamous cell carcinoma (SCC) accounting for 85% of all NSCLC cases.
+Adenocarcinomas include a rage of overlapping sub-histotypes that collectively represent the most common subtype of NSCLC.
 A pervasive problem in the treatment of all cancers is their ability to undergo somatic mutations leading to the generation of a heterogeneous population of tumor cells, each of which has the potential to show unique profiles of sensitivity to commonly used chemotherapeutic drugs.

 Acute Lung Injury